KILTprotocol/web3-login-demo/README.md

 During the logging procedure, the user is required to present a credential.
 You can decide which credentials to accept.
 They could be issued by yourself or by other attesters.
-In this demo we request a credential that contains an email address that the user owns.
-For that we rely on https://socialkyc.io to issue email credentials.

 In order for a **dApp** to support logging in with KILT Credentials, it needs:

-1. An on-chain DID
+1. It's on-chain DID

 - This DID is used so that the user knows the parties to whom they talk

-2. Domain linkage credential
+2. It's Domain linkage credential

 - Bind your DID to a specific domain
 - This prevents Man-in-the-Middle attacks

-3. A CType you want to request from the user
+3. A CType to request from the user

-- In this example, we use the email CType, but you could use any CType you want
+- In this demo, as a default, we request a credential that contains an email address.
+For that we rely on [SocialKYC](https://socialkyc.io) to issue email credentials after verifing the user owns it.
+You could easily modified this.

 If you don't have some of the above, make sure to go though the [setup section](#setup).